Complexity = Anything Can Grow Forever in de Sitter: The relevant class of complexity proposals

 In our work, we will be interested in (spatial) volumes of stretched horizon-anchored CMC slices.
 Maximal volume slices giving rise to CV fall into this class, but we will be clearly interested in other members.
 Along the lines of CAny, they can be obtained by extremizing

-where $\mathcal{M}$ is the codimension-zero bulk region that in the end will play no role; $\Sigma_\pm$ are its crucial for us future and past boundaries and $\alpha_\pm$, $\alpha_B$ are positive.
-The extremization of~\eqref{eq:regions CMC} indeed confirms $\Sigma_\pm$ are CMC
+where $\mathcal{M}$ is the codimension-zero bulk region that in the end will play no role; $\Sigma_\pm$ are its, crucial for us, future and past boundaries with general coordinates $\sigma_{\pm}$ and $\alpha_\pm$, $\alpha_B$ are positive constants.